** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 IS_DIVISIBLE(8,2)

-GEOMEAN() - calculates geometric mean of the given numbers (not arithmetic mean, for that you can use function AVG)
+GEOMEAN() - This function calculates the geometric mean of the given numbers (not arithmetic mean, for that you can use function AVG).

 ENCODEURL(‘string’)

-LEFT() - Gives the leftmost characters from a text value
+LEFT() - This function gives the leftmost characters from a text value.

-RIGHT() - Gives the rightmost characters from a text value
+RIGHT() - This function gives the rightmost characters from a text value.

 RIGHT(FieldIdentifier,4)

-SEARCH() - finds a location of one text value within another text value and returns a number of the character where starts searched part of the text
+SEARCH() - This function finds a location of one text value within another text value and returns a number of the character where it starts the searched part of the text.

 AlphanumericField has the value "Lorem ipsum dolor sit amet, consectetur adipiscing elit" and AlphanumericSearchField has the value "dol".
 The result is 13 which is the position of “d” from “dolor”

-SUBSTITUTE() - Substitutes new text for old text in a string
+SUBSTITUTE() - This function substitutes new text for old text in a string.

-LOWER() - converts each uppercase letter in a text string to a lower case letter
+LOWER() - This function converts each uppercase letter in a text string to a lower case letter.

 LOWER(FieldIdentifier)